athena-labz/athena/README.md

 ● ContractType: A data type that will indicate of what type this contract is and the specific parameters.
 It can be `Constant`, which takes no argument or `OneTime`, which takes a `Value` indicating the price and a `POSIXTime` indicating the deadline.

 Finally, the contract is authenticated only if it receives a SIG token as input from the service provider.
-This is done by consuming the user "account" UTxO provided that the data contains the five essential components.
+This is done by consuming the user "account" UTxO, provided that the data contains the five essential components.

 *Figure 4: EUTxO model representation of contract creation*
 ![Contract Creation Example](images/contract-creation.png)